-Millions of Floridians are encountering sticker shock recently when they opened their electricity bills: Huge increases and threatened household budgets.
+Millions of Floridians encountered sticker shock recently when they opened their electricity bills.
+Huge increases threaten household budgets.

 Duke Energy Florida residential customers who use 1,000 kilowatt-hours saw about a 13% increase in their electric bills.
 Tampa Electric Company (TECO) residential customer bills increased on average by 11%, according to the utility company.